SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/follow-up/manage-bounces.md

 ## Bounce options

-To handle multiple email addresses, you have a number of options in the **Actions** button.
+To handle multiple email addresses, you have options in the **Actions** button.

 ### Export